 We show here that, given certain setup, it is possible to construct a one-round fully secure DKG protocol.
-This does not contradict the impossibility result from Section 4 since the protocol we construct will not be statistically unbiased-in fact, it will be a deterministic function of the setup.
-Such a protocol can still be fully secure if the key is computationally indistinguishable from uniform conditioned on the setup given to the corrupted parties, as will be the case in our protocol.
-(We remark that the protocol in the previous section is not statistically unbiased, either.)
+This does not contradict the impossibility result from Section 4 since the protocol we construct will not be unbiased-in fact, the key will be a deterministic function of the setup.
+Such a protocol can still be fully secure as long as the key is computationally indistinguishable from uniform even conditioned on the setup given to the corrupted parties, as will be the case in our protocol.
+(The astute reader may notice that the protocol in the previous section is not unbiased, either.)
 As in the previous section, we show that it is possible to generate the appropriate setup in a preprocessing phase run by the parties themselves.
-Here, however, preprocessing requires two rounds.
+Here, however, that preprocessing phase requires two rounds.